 Despite the many trips he made to see different landscapes, it was Giverny where Claude Monet settled with his large family in 1883.
 An hour from Paris, he lived there until the end of his life.
-At that time, his creativity met very few obstacles and his work received the recognition much awaited.
-Monet decided to create his ideal world in his grandiose garden, which was a source of infinite inspiration that has reached our times through the series of paintings of water lilies, Japanese bridges and flowery pathways.
+At that time, his creativity met very few obstacles and his work received much awaited recognition.
+Monet decided to create his ideal world in his grandiose garden, which was a source of infinite inspiration that has reached our times through his series of paintings of water lilies, Japanese bridges, and flowery pathways.

-His house was a sanctuary of unfailing beauties dedicated to Colour, Nature, and quite simply to the joy life.
+His house was a sanctuary of unfailing beauties dedicated to color, nature, and quite simply to the joy life.
 A place which was marked by the footprints of its many inhabitants.
-Today, the house of Giverny welcomes more than half a million curious minds coming from all around the globe every year, where they let their senses be challenged in the best ways possible.
+Today, the house of Giverny welcomes more than half a million curious minds from all around the globe every year, where they let their senses be challenged in the best ways possible.

 It was at the beginning of the 20th century, that the artist’s path took an unexpected turn.
-Claude Monet began to complain early in 1908 about discomfort in the right eye and gradually weakening vision in both eyes.
-After a medical consultation, the verdict falls in July 1912, Monet contracted a cataract.
+Claude Monet began to complain early in 1908 about discomfort in his right eye and gradually weakening vision in both eyes.
+After a medical consultation in July 1912, the findings were Monet had contracted cataracts.

-Cataract is a progressive opacity of the eye lens that filters colors.
-As the cataract progresses, the whites become yellowish, the greens yellow-green and the reds orange.
+A cataract is a progressive opacity of the eye lens that filters colors.
+As the cataract progresses, whites become yellowish, greens become yellow-green and reds become orange.
 Blue and violet give way to red and yellow.
-The details fade and the contours become blurred.
+Meanwhile details fade and contours become blurred.
 The first signs of the disease can be seen in the work that Monet carried out in Venice in 1908.

-Monet did not want to hear about having any surgery, because he always remembered Honoré Daumier’s blindness after such a surgery.
-Indeed, at that time cataract surgeries were only in their premises; anaesthesia systems were only made superficially and by the use of cocaine.
+Monet did not want to discuss having any surgery because he always remembered Honoré Daumier‘s blindness after such a surgery.
+Indeed, at that time cataract surgeries were only in their early development; anesthesia was only superficial through the use of cocaine.

-And so he used eye drops and glasses during the following 14 years; they helped him work without slowing down for a moment.
-On November 12, 1918, the day after the Armistice, Monet wrote to Georges Clemenceau..:
+Thus he used eye drops and glasses during the following 14 years which helped him work without slowing down for a moment.
+On November 12, 1918, the day after the Armistice, Monet wrote to Georges Clemenceau:

 I am about to finish two decorative panels, which I want to sign on Victory Day, and come and ask you to offer them to the State, through your intermediary.